IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')
 ```

-Once the installation has completed, and you have rebooted your system (as needed), there will be three added shortcuts defined to access the IDT:
+Once the installation has completed, and you have rebooted your system (as needed), there will be an added shortcut defined to access the IBM Cloud cli:
-- `ibmcloud dev` : Main command line tool for IBM cloud native development
-- `ibmcloud dev update` : Update your IDT environment to the latest versions
-- `ibmcloud dev uninstall` : Uninstall the IBM Developer Tools
+- `ic`: shortcut for the `ibmcloud` command

 ### Running from Download